thosgood/this-weeks-finds/markdown/151-200/week189.md

 To completely avoid the effect of atomic collisions, you could try to build a clock that uses the radiation emitted by just *one* atom.
-Diddams\' group has already tested a clock that uses the light emitted by a single atom of mercury:
+Diddams' group has already tested a clock that uses the light emitted by a single atom of mercury:

 2\) Scott A. Diddams et al, An optical clock based on a single trapped